Final report for FNC18-1124

 The Lakota people of the Northern Great Plains once used a variety of native plants in their traditional diets.
 Today, these plants are disappearing from many Lakota diets and from the landscape of the Pine Ridge Reservation in South Dakota.
 Over/improper harvesting, pesticide use, invasive species, over grazing and development all threaten these native plants in the wild.
-This project will use a high-tunnel system to cultivate the following traditional Lakota foods including: Mentha arvensis, Agastache foeniculum for use as herbal teas and wild strawberries and wild raspberry).
-In addition to increasing the yield of these crops (through season extension) in a high-tunnel, these plants will also be processed into value-added products (teas both bagged and loose leaf).
-The project will also set aside a percentage of seeds each growing season to create a source of seeds and plant starts for other Native American prospective and beginning farmers and to help restore these culturally important plant foods to wild areas.
+This project will use a high-tunnel system to cultivate the following traditional Lakota foods including: Mentha arvensis, Agastache foeniculum for use as herbal teas and wild strawberries and wild raspberry.
+In addition to increasing the yield of these crops through season extension in a high-tunnel, these plants will also be processed into value-added products such as bagged and loose leaf teas bagged.
+The project will also set aside a percentage of seeds each growing season to create a source of seeds to be sown as plant starts for other Native American prospective and beginning farmers and to help restore these culturally important plant foods to wild areas.
 Less than 1% of tribal members in South Dakota are agricultural producers and they have little access to large acreages.
 This project creates Native American agricultural products, a market and a system of production that is culturally appropriate.

-- Identify 4 plants, traditionally wild gathered by Lakota, that have potential to become both raw crops and value-added Native American agricultural crops
+- Identify 4 plants, traditionally wild crafted by Lakota, that have potential to become both raw crops and value-added Native American agricultural crops.

-- Share the findings through 1 workshop, through a final report as well as social media
+- Share the findings through 1 workshop, a final report as well as social media.

-I was able to apply for NRCS EQIP but due to delays with the application I was not able start growing as planned in 2018.
+I was able to apply for NRCS EQIP cost share grant, but due to delays with the application, I was not able start growing as planned in 2018.
 I will update and evaluate crop performance and report findings in 2019-2020 here and in social media.
 I planted Mentha arvensis or wild field mint, what my Lakota people call Ceyaka in 2019.
 That same year, I also planted Wahpe Wastemna (wild bergamot) Monarda fistulosa (bee balm) and wild raspberry and wild strawberry outdoors.
 All of these traditionally wild-gathered plants can be made into herbal teas.
 We're also exploring the use of them as another value-added product and essential oils.